makew0rld/didder/README.md

 - **Speed** - error diffusion dithering is sequential and therefore single-threaded.
 But ordered dithering, like using `Bayer`, will use all available CPUs, which is much faster.

 If you want to see examples of the different dithering algorithms, you can look at [this directory](https://github.com/makeworld-the-better-one/dither/tree/master/images/output).
 Or try them out yourself!

-## Avoid these mistakes

-- It's easy to mess up a dithered image by scaling it manually.
-It's best to scale the image to the size you want before dithering (externally, or with `--width` and/or `--height`), and then leave it
-- If you need to scale it up afterward, use `--upscale`, rather than another tool.
-This will prevent image artifacts or blurring.
-- Be wary of environments where you can't make sure an image will be displayed at 100% size, pixel for pixel.
-Make sure nearest-neighbor scaling is being used at least.
-- Dithered images must only be encoded in a lossless image format.
-This is why the tool only outputs PNG or GIF.

-See [here](https://github.com/makeworld-the-better-one/dither#scaling-images) for more information on these points.

-## Strength

-The `--strength` flag applies to every command except `random`.
-By default it is set to 100%, meaning that the dithering is applied at full strength.

-Reducing the strength is often visibly similar to reducing contrast.
-With `edm`, this can be used to reduce noise, when set to a value around 80%.

-For `bayer` grayscale palette images, usually 100% is fine, but for 4x4 matrices or smaller, you may need to reduce the strength.
-For `bayer` (and by extension `odm`) color palette images, several sites recommend 64% strength (written as 256/4).
-This is often a good default for `bayer`/`odm` dithering color images, as 100% will distort colors too much.

-## When to use `--recolor`

-The `--recolor` flag exists because when palettes that are severely limited in terms of RGB spread are used, accurately representing the image colors with the desired palette is impossible.
-Instead of accuracy of color, the new goal is accuracy of luminance, or even just accuracy of contrast.
-For example, the original Nintendo Game Boy used a solely [green palette](https://en.wikipedia.org/wiki/List_of_video_game_console_palettes#Game_Boy).
-By setting `--palette` to shades of gray and then `--recolor`ing to the desired shades of green, input images will be converted to grayscale automatically and then dithered in one dimension (gray), rather than trying to dither a color image (three dimensions, RGB) into a one dimensional green palette.
-This is similar to "hue shifting" or "colorizing" an image in image editing software.

-For these situations, `--recolor` should usually be a palette made up of one hue, and `--palette` should be the grayscale version of that palette.
-The `--palette` could also be just equally spread grayscale values, which would increase the contrast but make the luminance inaccurate.

-Recoloring can also be useful for increasing contrast on a strange palette, like: `--palette 'black white' --recolor 'indigo LimeGreen'`.
-Setting just `--palette 'indigo LimeGreen'` would give bad (low contrast) results because that palette is not that far apart in RGB space.
-These "bad results" are much more pronounced when the input image is in color, because three dimensions are being reduced.

-Another usage of `--recolor` would be to invert the image colors, by providing `--palette` in reverse.
-But this is the same as providing the inverted image beforehand.

-If you have found other uses for `--recolor`, let me know!

-## Other info

-To increase the dithering artifacts for aesthetic effect, you can downscale the image before dithering and upscale after.
-Like if the image is 1000 pixels tall, your command can look like `didder --height 500 --upscale 2 [...]`.
-Depending on the input image size and what final size you want, you can of course just upscale as well.

 ## License